 When it comes to preventing teens from using tobacco or helping them quit, parents and other caring adults can take several steps.
 First, you can set an example and choose not to smoke or use other tobacco products.
 In addition to modeling desirable behavior, this would prevent adolescents’ exposure to second-hand smoke, which can cause many of the same negative health effects that adolescents would experience if they smoked themselves.

 Don’t be shy.
-Parents should speak up before their children begin smoking or if tobacco use of any kind is suspected.
+You should speak up before adolescents begin smoking or if tobacco use of any kind is suspected.
 Youth who do not use tobacco before the age of 26 are likely to never start.

 Monitor.
-The amount of monitoring parents do (such as having expectations about when adolescents will be home and checking on their plans) can lessen a teen’s risks of nicotine-dependence.
+The amount of monitoring you do (such as having expectations about when adolescents will be home and checking on their plans) can lessen your teen risks of nicotine-dependence.

 Strongly disapprove.
-Adolescents whose parents strongly disapprove of their smoking - even if the parents themselves smoke - are less likely to take up smoking.
-Parental disapproval has even been found to counteract the influence of peers on smoking.
+Adolescents whose parents or other adults in their lives strongly disapprove of their smoking - even if the adults themselves smoke - are less likely to take up smoking.
+Your disapproval has even been found to counteract the influence of peers on smoking.

 Know what children watch.
-Parents who set limits on adolescents’ movie choices may help prevent them from starting to smoke; many adult-oriented movies include depictions of smoking that may glamorize the habit.
+Setting limits on adolescents’ movie choices may help prevent them from starting to smoke; many adult-oriented movies include depictions of smoking that may glamorize the habit.

 Enlist allies.
-Other adults, such as teachers, grandparents, aunts, and uncles, influence whether teens start using tobacco and whether they stop.
+Other adults in adolescents’ lives, such as teachers, grandparents, aunts, and uncles, influence whether teens start using tobacco and whether they stop.
 These adults can be important allies in communicating a no-smoking message to teens.

-For more tips on how parents can have meaningful conversations with their teen about tobacco use and its dangers, visit Talking with Teens, OAH's resource for parents and other adults working with adolescents.
+For more tips on how you can have meaningful conversations with your teen about tobacco use and its dangers, visit Talking with Teens, OAH's resource for parents and other adults working with adolescents.